ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

              axis=1)
 ```

-return is P&L divided by gross market value of portfolio
+`ret` is P&L divided by gross market value of portfolio

 ```python